Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 🔗 https://github.com/Asabeneh/30-Days-Of-Python

-It takes you from absolute beginner to entry-level familiarity in 30 days.
+It takes you from absolute beginner to near entry-level in 30 days.
 By the end, I understood Python better than I had after completing a Level 2 coding course.

-2. YouTube — *After the Basics*
+1. YouTube — *After the Basics*

-Once you have some foundation, creators like Programming with Mosh become incredibly valuable.
+Once you've got the basics, course creators like Mosh Hamedani become incredibly valuable.

 🔗 https://www.youtube.com/@programmingwithmosh

 His Python course is beginner-friendly, thorough, and affordable — roughly the price of a few takeaway meals.

-3. Immediate Practice
+1. Immediate Practice

 Reading alone isn’t enough.